- We advise you to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 Australians who might engage in activities that involve local legal matters, particularly with regard to family law (divorce, child custody and child support), are strongly advised to seek professional advice and ensure they are aware of their rights and responsibilities.
 See also Entry and Exit Requirements.

-Be aware that you may not be allowed to leave Bahrain if you are involved in commercial or labour disputes, have unpaid debts, or legal proceedings are underway.
+Be aware that you may not be allowed to leave Bahrain if you are involved in commercial or labour disputes, legal proceedings or have unpaid debts.

 There is zero tolerance for driving under the influence of alcohol.
 Offenders may be detained, fined and banned from driving.